npickens/darkroom/README.md

   # ...

   # The block is passed three keyword arguments:
+  #
-  #   parse_data:  - Hash of data collected during parsing.
+  # parse_data:  - Hash for storing arbitrary data across calls to this and other handlers.
-  #   path:        - Path of the asset being compiled.
+  # path:        - String path of the asset.
-  #   own_content: - Asset's own content (without imports).
+  # own_content: - String own content (without imports) of the asset.
   compile(lib: 'compile_lib', delegate: SomeDelegate) do |parse_data:, path:, own_content:|
     CompileLib.compile(own_content)
   end